 *This reduces the amount of ball clay in L4170 to speed up casting time.
 The casting behaviour is still good and release is quicker.
 This body is a real testament to the quality of Redart as a material.

 We are testing a variety of glazes and underglazes on this with good success.
-We have found that typical low temperature glazes are working just fine to cone 2.
+We have found that typical low temperature glazes are working well at cone 06-04 (of course, 04 will give ware of better strength).
+At cone 04 this has a little less thermal expansion than Plainsman L215 plastic terra cotta, so compared to it glazes are less likely to shiver, more likely to craze).

 This is producing an amazing stoneware starting around cone 02.
 To make a plastic version we are adding 3% bentonite.
 It is much more thermally stable than typical terra cotta bodies.
 It does not bloat on over firing and fires to porcelain density by cone 4, producing remarkable strength.
 Most terra cottas turn an ugly brown when fired toward maturity, but with this one the color gets even richer.
 Remarkable.
 By cone 5 it is continuing to densify (reaching zero porosity), so that means it will survive to cone 6 and possibly beyond.
 We have never seen a terra cotta that can do this.
 This actually makes it look possible that one could make stoneware at cone 02 using standard commercial low fire glazes!